boralg/pagebake/README.md

 ## Contributing

-Contributions to Pagebake are welcome!
+Contributions to `pagebake` are welcome!
 If you have suggestions, encounter issues, or want to contribute new features, please open an issue or submit a pull request.